-The final document was sent to the county on December 6, 2023.
-The Wood County Planning Commission reviewed it, held a public hearing on February 7, 2024, and sent it forward to the County Commission.
-The commission held a public hearing and passed by order of the commission on March 25, 2024, after which it was filed with the County Clerk.
+The final document was sent to the county in December 2023.
+The Wood County Planning Commission reviewed it, held a public hearing on (Date in 2024) and sent it for approval on (Date in 2024).
+The County Commission held a public hearing on (Date in 2024) and approved it on (Date in 2024) via a (resolution or ordinance), after which it was filed with the County Clerk.